 The 2015 publication of the new KS4 Design and Technology Curriculum for England and Wales has brought about sweeping changes to the way that GCSE Design and Technology will be delivered.
-From September 2017 schools will be required to follow a new GCSE Design and Technology Specification, with first examinations to take place in June 2019.
+From September 2017 schools have been required to follow a new GCSE Design and Technology Specification, with the first examinations taking place in June 2019.

 3D printing can provide a vehicle for covering many elements of the new GCSE curriculum, so in this guide we have addressed each relevant part of the curriculum to provide ideas, links and resources to help teachers to cover these areas from a 3D printing perspective.